Can Amino Acids Supplementation Affect Hormonal Secretion From the Pituitary?

 Bodybuilders and athletes use a variety of supplements to keep themselves at the top of their game.
 The recent trend has been to use several amino acid supplements, most commonly L-arginine.
 And it has shown results to some extent.
-In a recent study, scientists aimed to analyze if these amino acid supplements could increase the pituitary response to hormonal stimuli.
+In a recent study, scientists aimed to analyze whether these amino acid supplements could increase the pituitary response to hormonal stimuli.

 Bodybuilder